 Add Florence Alabama to your road trip!

 I had the opportunity to head out to explore Florence Alabama (and of course Muscle Shoals) for Shindig 2017.
 I couldn’t have been more surprised about what I discovered out there!
 You might be asking yourself what are some things to do in Florence Alabama, and I think you’d be surprised by what you’ll find too!
-I found that it was a great city for fashion, music, microbrews, and kids!
+I found that it was a great city for fashion, music, microbrews, and kids and, quite frankly, one of the best small towns in the US!

 Check out these interesting sites, and I think you’ll be planning your road trip to Florence, Alabama!
 (There’s a map at the bottom with some road trip suggestions too!
 It’s just a quick jaunt from Huntsville and Birmingham!).